An Introduction to Higher level Bluetooth Protocols

 OBEX Object Exchange Protocol File sharing and synchronization between Bluetooth devices

-Let us explore these Bluetooth protocols one by one.
+Let us explore these bluetooth protocols one by one.

-Radio Frequency Communication Protocol
+Radio Frequency Communication Protocol (RFCOMM)

 RFCOMM emulates RS-232 control and data signals over the Bluetooth baseband and provides transport capabilities for higher-layer services that use a serial interface as a transport mechanism.
+RFCOMM is one of the most widely used bluetooth protocols for serial-based communication.

 The RFCOMM protocol supports up to 60 simultaneous connections between two BT devices.
 The number of connections that can be used simultaneously in a BT device is implementation specific.
 For RFCOMM, a complete communication path involves two applications running on different devices (the communication endpoints) with a communication segment between them.